INL/BlackLab/doc/technical/design/plan-relations.md

 that have a subject, and `rel('nsubj'), _, 'full')` will find spans that include both the source and target.

-**TODO:** `relationNumber` can be used to select a specific relation if multiple relations have been combined using `&`.
+**TODO:** `relationNumber` can be used to select a specific relation if multiple relations have been matched in a query.
 Relations are numbered in the order they appear in the query.

 ### rtype